Minoxidil

 Minoxidil is a drug that belongs to the class of drugs called vasodilators.
 Vasodilators are drugs that widen and thus relax the blood vessels, causing fluid to flow more easily through them.
 It was initially used to treat elevated blood pressure, but its uses have increased with time.

 The usage of Minoxidil as a vasodilator caused one significant side effect called Hypertrichosis.
 Hypertrichosis causes excessive hair to grow anywhere in the body of males and females.
-This led to the usage of topical Minoxidil to treat male pattern baldness and for
+This led to the usage of topical Minoxidil to treat male pattern baldness and hair growth.

-Oral Minoxidil tablets are available only by doctor’s prescription to control blood pressure.
-However, topical creams and foams are available over the counter.
+Minoxidil is used to control blood pressure.
+Minoxidil is available in oral form as a tablet and also available as topical creams and foams over the counter.
 Minoxidil has the following uses:

 Topical minoxidil is indicated to be used for androgenetic alopecia and is approved by the FDA.
 It may also be used off-label for the treatment of other hair loss-related conditions like alopecia areata, beard enhancement, chemotherapy-induced alopecia, eyebrow enhancement, frontal fibrosing alopecia, and scarring alopecia.